Redesigning Bitcoin's fee market: The Monopolistic Auction

-\begin{thm} For any distribution $F$ with a finite support size, $\lim_{n \rightarrow \infty}\Delta_n^{max} = 0$. \end{thm} In the second extension, defined only for distributions with a finite bounded support, we fix player 1, and assume that she deterministically has a value that maximizes her discount ratio (the worst possible value for her, from our perspective), while all other values are probabilistic.
-This captures a situation where a user knows her own value but only knows a distribution over the other values.
-As we show below, even in this case the discount ratio goes to zero as the number of users increases.
+In the second extension, defined only for distributions with a finite bounded support, we fix player 1 and assume that she deterministically has a value that maximizes her discount ratio (the worst possible value for her, from our perspective) while all other values are probabilistic.
+This depicts a situation commonly assumed in game theory wherein a user knows her own value and (only) the distribution of the other values.
+Let \nom{vmax}{$v_{max}$}{$v_{max} \equiv \max \mbox{Support(F)}$} $\equiv \max \mbox{Support(F)}$.